-The Institute tends to engage their audience on Twitter by asking or retweeting industry-relevant questions, such as what issues with internal communication others experience, how organizations engage staff during reorganizations, etc. In this way, you can find invaluable source of useful information at @IoICNews from a wide range of professionals in the field.
+The Institute tends to engage their audience on Twitter by asking or retweeting industry-relevant questions, such as what issues with internal communication others experience, how organizations engage staff during reorganizations, etc. In this way, you can find an invaluable source of useful information at @IoICNews from a wide range of professionals in the field.
 Additionally, the Institute promotes webinars across social media for everyone interested to learn more about the IC world.

-Poppulo is big on blog.
-You can find a endless list of great content related to internal communications and best practices, which is regularly shared on their Twitter account.
+Poppulo is big on the blog.
+You can find an endless list of great content related to internal communications and best practices, which is regularly shared on their Twitter account.
 If you prefer listening over reading, they got you covered with webinars to help you see opportunities in challenges encountered with coworkers.
 Follow @PoppuloSays on Twitter to always be on top of the IC game.

 5. IC Kollectif

 IC Kollectif is a nonprofit organization dedicated to advancing the internal communication profession globally.
-The way they do it is through aggregating and facilitating access to relevant knowledge, research and resources from industry influencers, leaders and practitioners.
+The way they do it is through aggregating and facilitating access to relevant knowledge, research, and resources from industry influencers, leaders, and practitioners.
 This organization is a global catalyst when it comes to internal and organizational communication.

 6. Mike Klein

 Mike Klein helps organizations identify internal communication influencers and coaches them on how to address internal conversational challenges.
-Mike holds an MBA from London Business School with 15 years of experience working in world’s leading organization.
+Mike holds an MBA from London Business School with 15 years of experience working in the world’s leading organization.

-On his blogging-based web page, Changing The Terms, Mike freely shares his knowledge and teaches influencers on how to productively lead successful internal conversations.
+On his blogging-based web page, Changing The Terms, Mike freely shares his knowledge and teaches influencers how to productively lead successful internal conversations.
 Follow Mike on Twitter at @mklein818 and be the first to read his frequently shared IC-related stories.